vincemann/aop-log/README.md

 * Config annotation to configure class level logging
 * automatic identation of log statements to show call hierachry
 * add padding and thread-info
+* finegrained control over logging on each level of the class- (and interface-)hierarchy

 ## removed features
 * repeatable log annotations